-The secret to this brand’s comfort construction lies in three elements: the diamond flex soles that distributes your weight out and evenly; the foam foot bed and heavily padded insoles; and the suede shoe lining that makes the shoes breathable and super soft.
+The secret to this brand’s comfort construction lies in three elements: the diamond flex soles that distribute your weight out and evenly; the foam foot bed and heavily padded insoles; and the suede lining that makes the shoes breathable and super soft.
 A new comfort feature built into their shoes with heels is the “heel rest design” which distributes your body weight to the heel instead of the ball of the foot.

 A couple of other travel shoe tips I adhere to are:

-- I get all of my suede and fabric shoes scotch guarded to prevent water damage and help my shoes last longer and keep their fresh look.
+I get all of my suede and fabric shoes scotch guarded to prevent water damage and help my shoes last longer and keep their fresh look.